Photo: A large group shucks corn at Knowles School, 1940s. Credit: Knowles Centre.

 Since then, the definition of human rights has expanded significantly.
 Today, human rights pertain to specific individual or group characteristics as listed in the Manitoba Human Rights Code.
 These include ancestry, including perceived race; nationality; ethnic background or origin; religion; sex; gender identity; sexual orientation; marital or family status; physical or mental ability; or social disadvantage.

 The Foundation supports programs and projects that promote the inclusion of these rights, and many are covered in specific stories later in this publication.
-For example, reconciliation between Indigenous and non-Indigenous communities is a prominent priority for us.
+For example, reconciliation between Indigenous and non-Indigenous communities is a prominent priority for us (read Committing to learning and growing on our shared journey of truth and reconciliation).
 The Foundation has also provided significant support for refugees and asylum seekers (read Welcome to Winnipeg).
-We take serious interest in gender equity, the rights of the 2SLGBTQ+ community and the growing importance of the environment as a human right (read Creating eco-conscious citizens).
+We take serious interest in gender equity, the rights of the 2SLGBTQ+ community (read Building an equitable society for all) and the growing importance of the environment as a human right (read Creating eco-conscious citizens).

 The Foundation has also made many grants that support the promotion of human rights more broadly.
 With the opening of the Canadian Museum for Human Rights (CMHR), Winnipeg has defined itself as a City of Human Rights.
 The largest grant in The Foundation’s history – $6 million – was to CMHR, which is devoted to exploring human rights and engaging people to discuss and commit to taking action against hate and oppression.
 This grant was made in 2004 and was paid out over 10 years.